-- P. Street lights scaled for pedestrians and bicyclists, should be located at the outer edge of all sidewalks, 14 feet tall, and spaced regularly at least every 50 feet on center. - Q. Lighting should be compatible and not conflict with the tree canopy, and should be Dark Skies compliant. - R. Outdoor sconce lighting is required on all new buildings for interest, safety, and illumination.
+- P. Street lights scaled for pedestrians and bicyclists, should be located at the outer edge of all sidewalks, 14 feet tall, and spaced regularly at least every 50 feet on center. - Q. Lighting should be compatible and not conflict with the tree canopy. - R. Outdoor sconce lighting is required on all new buildings for interest, safety, and illumination.